 - Leak Detection: Leaks under the kitchen and bathroom sinks are very common, and often go undetected (or ignored!) by tenants.
 Leak detectors that will sound an alarm are now readily available and inexpensive.
 “Smart” detectors can even alert a landlord via a phone app.

 - Leaking fixtures: Paying for water is a large expense for landlords.
 At all turnovers and at every routine inspection, check all fixtures to make sure they are not wasting water.
 Look for drips at faucets and showerheads.
 For toilets put a few drops of food coloring in the tank and come back 10-15 minutes later.
 If the color shows up in the bowl you’ll know water is escaping the tank.
 Replacing the flapper and fill valve is easy and fixes most problems.
 We recommend using a quality product to avoid future problems.

-We chose plumbing as our first preventative maintenance topic because we believe landlords stand to save the most money and time by staying ahead of these problems.
-Please fill out the form below and we’ll send you our complete guide on how to avoid costly repairs with a rental property maintenance checklist.
+We chose plumbing as the first topic when thinking about a maintenance checklist for rental property because we believe landlords stand to save the most money and time by staying ahead of these problems.
+You can read the second part, on security, pest control, and exterior maintenance here.
+Or the third installment here, on electrical, fire safety, and HVAC.
+In any case we hope you’ll fill out the form below so we can send you our complete guide on how to avoid costly repairs with a rental property maintenance checklist.